 Today I was given the honor of writing a review for the Focal Utopia.
 I am a huge fan of Focal and I have been hearing about the Utopia for some time.
 Utopia is their highest fidelity and highest priced headphone on the market, so I know I am going to be in for a treat.
 Without further ado, here is a review of the Focal Utopia.

-Focal Utopia – The Cadillac of Headphones
+Review of Focal Utopia Headphones

 In the Box